For the latest information, see the Calendar and News pages.

-Rev Saido Kennaway, a senior monk of the Order is in residence, and the Priory is supported by a local group of lay Buddhists from all walks of life.
+Rev Mugō White, a senior monk of the Order, is in residence, and the Priory is supported by a local group of lay Buddhists from all walks of life.
 There are no fees for participating in meditation, Dharma talks, retreats or any other service we offer.
-We are solely supported by the kind donations of our congregation and friends.
+We are supported solely by the kind donations of our congregation and friends.

 Our aim is to support one another in our Buddhist training.
 By being willing to come to the Priory and train together, we help make the Priory a true refuge of the Sangha.
 Our programme of events is designed to meet the spiritual needs of people living an ordinary daily life in a very busy world.